 Wind velocity is another factor that can impact how the ball travels in MLB games.
 When wind velocity is high, it can affect the trajectory of the ball, making it more difficult for batters to hit home runs or for fielders to catch fly balls.

 Wind can also affect how far the ball travels, with strong tailwinds aiding batters and headwinds hindering them.
-Stadiums that are located in areas with high wind velocity, such as Wrigley Field in Chicago and Minute Maid Park in Houston, can be particularly affected.
+Stadiums that are located in areas with high wind velocity, such as Wrigley Field in Chicago and Minute Maid Park in Houston, can be particularly affected by this baseball weather.